godotengine/godot-docs/contributing/development/compiling/compiling_with_dotnet.rst

 If everything went well, the ``GodotSharp`` directory, containing the managed libraries, should have been created in the in the ``bin`` directory.

-.. note:: Due to NuGet package caching, rebuilding the managed libraries does
+.. note:: By default, all development builds share a version number, which can
-          not reliably update all projects using them.
-To solve this issue either use ``GODOT_VERSION_STATUS`` to give every build a unique version or delete ``GodotNuGetFallbackFolder`` to clear the package cache.
+          cause some issues with caching of the NuGet packages.
+To solve this issue either use ``GODOT_VERSION_STATUS`` to give every build a unique version or delete ``GodotNuGetFallbackFolder`` after every build to clear the package cache.

 Unlike "classical" Godot builds, when building with the Mono module enabled (and depending on the target platform), a data directory may be created both